orangedsoft/RailsAutoCompleteHelper/README.md

 - Assocations, found by lines beginning with the various Rails association types
 - Scopes, found by lines beginning with "scope "

+You can also set up custom abbreviation sets to autocomplete whatever you'd like.
+With the app focused, press Command-N to open the abbreviations window to create sets and abbreviations.

 # **Disclaimer**
 This is a very rudimentary autocomplete app used for internal purposes.
 There are many limitations including:
 - It doesn't search any folders besides the main app/models/ folder